mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 ![Unlink Service](img/unlink-service.png)

+#### New Layout

+The New Layout modal allows you to switch to the new layout, which includes the canvas view for external executors.
+Once you switch to the new layout, this action is irreversible, and the option to switch will no longer be visible.

 ## Canvas

-The canvas component allows to actually visualize the configured flow: states are represented by nodes and events are represented by edges.
+The canvas component allows you to visualize the configured flow, with states and external executors represented as nodes, and events and commands represented as edges.

 :::info
 Events that link the same states are collapsed into a single edge.